-According to Overland Elementary's 2017-2018 School Performance Report, Overland scored at the 54%ile in the Achievement indicator and a 49%ile in the Growth indicator.
-This leaves the Achievement indicator as our second lowest score for our school.
-It is clear however, that statistically if we can differentiate for students and meet their needs and the Growth and Equity indicators rise, this will lead naturally to an increase in our Achievement indicator while keeping Equity in mind as we move forward.
+According to Overland Elementary's 2018-2019 School Performance Report, Overland scored at the 50% ile in the Equity indicator highlighting it as our second lowest score for our school.
 Along with the data points above we also have taken into consideration the School Needs Survey given to staff at the end of the year.
 This survey indicated that when staff were given options of what professional development they would like to participate in, Special Education training and Accommodating all Learners were obvious front runners.